Last Updated on September 27, 2023

 So as much as possible create meals and snacks from real ingredients (more on what below).
 When you do choose packaged food, check the label for ingredients you recognize as food, rather than long, unpronounceables reminiscent of chem class.
 And opt for “real” fats as well, like olive and coconut oil rather than margarine and fake butter spreads.

-Healthy Eating 101: Focus on Plants
+Healthy Eating Habits: Focus on Plants

 Fresh vegetables and fruits should be the first things you reach for when preparing meals and snacks.
 They contain important anti-inflammatory compounds that appear to be connected to reduced risk for numerous chronic diseases.
+Here are some of the top superfoods to consider if you want to add more of these beneficial compounds to your diet.

 And they make your gut microbes very happy, which turns out to be pretty important.
 (Read more on cultivating a healthy gut here.)